Bump on Head: 9 Causes, Treatment & When to See a Doctor

 Folliculitis on the scalp is not as common, but it can be triggered by the spread of fungus or bacteria into the hair root, which causes bumps.
 In more serious cases, patients may notice hair loss in the affected area, also known as folliculitis decalvans.

-What to do: Treatment for folliculitis on the scalp can involve antifungal shampoos with ketoconazole, for example, or topical or oral antibiotics, like mupirocin or cephalexin.
+How to treat: Treatment for folliculitis on the scalp can involve antifungal shampoos with ketoconazole, for example, or topical or oral antibiotics, like mupirocin or cephalexin.
 Treatment will depend on the microorganism that caused the folliculitis, and should be followed as instructed by a dermatologist.
-Read more about the different treatment options for folliculitis.
+Read more about the different treatment options for folliculitis

 5. Hives